 - 1. To ensure compliance with Section 92 of the Town and Country Planning Act, 1990 - 2.
 To enable the Local Planning Authority to properly assess these aspects of the proposal, which are considered to be of particular importance, before the development is commenced. - 3.
-To ensure the success of the landscaping and planting scheme, and the establishment of the plants and to ensure the success and continuation of the landscaping and planting scheme, and the establishment of the plants for the future.

-- 4. To promote the use of such drainage systems and to ensure that the proposals do not result in flooding either to the proposed properties or elsewhere. - 5.
-In order to deliver an appropriate level and quality of affordable housing in accordance with Policies CP9, CP9A and DP15 of Hambleton Local Plan and the Council's Adopted Supplementary Planning Documents on Affordable Housing and Size, Tenure and Mix of New Dwellings. - 6.
-In the interests of highway safety. - 7.
-To ensure a satisfactory means of access to the site from the public highway in the interests of vehicle and pedestrian safety and convenience. - 8.
-In accordance with Local Plan policies CP2, DP3 and DP4 and in the interests of road safety. - 9.
-To provide for appropriate on-site vehicle facilities in the interests of highway safety and the general amenity of the development. - 10.
-To ensure that no mud or other debris is deposited on the carriageway in the interests of highway safety. - 11.
-To provide for appropriate on-site vehicle parking and storage facilities, in the interests of highway safety and the general amenity of the area. - 12.
-To ensure the satisfactory appearance of the development. - 13.
-In the interests of human health and the environment. - 14.
-In the interests of human health and the environment.
+To ensure the success of the landscaping and planting scheme, and the establishment of the plants and to ensure the success and continuation of the landscaping and planting scheme, and the establishment of the plants for the future. - 4.
+To promote the use of such drainage systems and to ensure that the proposals do not result in flooding either to the proposed properties or elsewhere. - 5.
+In the interests of highway safety - 6.
+To ensure a satisfactory means of access to the site from the public highway in the interests of vehicle and pedestrian safety and convenience - 7.
+In accordance with Local Plan policies CP2, DP3 and DP4 and in the interests of road safety. - 8.
+To provide for appropriate on-site vehicle facilities in the interests of highway safety and the general amenity of the development - 9.
+To ensure that no mud or other debris is deposited on the carriageway in the interests of highway safety. - 10.
+To provide for appropriate on-site vehicle parking and storage facilities, in the interests of highway safety and the general amenity of the area. - 11.
+To ensure the satisfactory appearance of the development. - 12.
+In the interests of human health and the environment - 13.
+In the interests of human health and the environment